 Hi, I’m Lena.
 I’m a printmaker, visual artist, art educator, and creative writer.
 Rhizome Studio is my business adventure as an artist.
-I teach art courses as a part-time assistant professor (fixed term) at Michigan State University, and I work for a nonprofit publishing company in Lansing, Michigan.
-You can follow my creative adventures at my blog, and you can follow Rhizome Studio on Facebook.
+I teach art classes and workshops for teens and adults, to which I bring four years of university teaching experience as an assistant professor teaching studio foundations and printmaking courses.
+I also work for a nonprofit publishing company in Lansing, Michigan.
+Follow my creative adventures on Instagram @rhizome.artstudio and Rhizome Studio on Facebook.

 My craft and design work includes cloth patches and other saleable crafts, while my artwork is centered in printmaking and installation.
 Starting from this print media foundation, I also incorporate fibers, sculpture, drawing, sound, artist’s books, video, photography, and mixed media.

 I come from the Midwest, and it shows – in my artwork and in my worldview.
 I grew up in green, humid summers near the Maumee River in Toledo, Ohio, transfixed by trumpet vines and morning glories – and marching with my dad’s union in the Labor Day parade.

 I was home educated from birth to 12th grade and mainly self-educated during my teen years.
 In college, I studied printmaking, painting, and art education.
 I moved from northwest Ohio to Michigan after graduating from Bowling Green State University in 2008.
 In 2014, I completed my Master of Fine Arts degree in Printmaking from Michigan State University.